 The department requires notification of demolitions and abatement projects involving regulated structures at least 10 working days before crews begin a project.
 The following links display notifications that the department has received in the last 90 days.
 For a complete history of notifications, see our archives at data.mo.gov or click on the Archives button located within each of the three data sets.

-Completed and signed notifications may be sent to AsbestosNotifications@dnr.mo.gov.
+Send completed and signed notifications to AsbestosNotifications@dnr.mo.gov.

 - Asbestos, Brochure—PUB2276